 The Hills Montessori School continues to look to developing the school environment for the children and families at the School as well as supporting the local community.

-In 2019 we will be focusing on the following projects:
+In 2020 we will be focusing on the following projects:

+- Replacement of cubby house

+- Construction of a wildlife garden

-- Replacement of outdoor equipment and soft fall - Redevelopment of outdoor environment - Ongoing development and maintenance of the Food Forest garden - Development of flower garden - Ongoing development of policies and procedures.
+- Ongoing development and maintenance of the Food Forest garden

+- Development of flower garden

+- Ongoing development of policies and procedures.